SEMICeu/uri.semic.eu-proxy/README.md

-### business logic design
+### business logic design PURI service

-All subdomain traffic is forwarded to the handling service on a port different from 80 or 443.
-Deploying any other public facing service must be made public on such port.
+The PURI service is implemented directly in the NginX.

 Any forwarded data.europa.eu/{REF} domain that is used to mint PURIs has to be handled on the domain uri.semic.eu under the path {REF}.
 In the programming language lua (the default and well integrated programming language for Nginx) a dedicated extension has been written to support machine readible content negotation.
 All source code is in this repository.